Non-trivial time crystal-like ground state for gravitational perturbation in quadratic gravity: Dispersion relation and structure of the Hamiltonian

-where `prime' denotes derivative with respect to the conformal time coordinate, e.g., $a'=(da/d\eta)$.
+Here `prime' denotes derivative with respect to the conformal time coordinate, e.g., $a'=(da/d\eta)$.
 Starting from the above Lagrangian it is straightforward to determine the field equation for $\Phi$, by varying the above Lagrangian with respect to $\Phi$.
-After discarding several total derivatives, which requires the assumption that both $\Phi$ and its time derivatives are fixed on the two end point hypersurfaces.
-Thus we finally obtain, the following differential equation for $\Phi$,
+After discarding several total derivatives, which requires the assumption that both $\Phi$ and its time derivatives are fixed on the two end point hypersurfaces, we finally obtain, the following differential equation for $\Phi$,

 As evident the field equation involves four derivatives acting on $\Phi$, which is simply a consequence of the higher derivative nature of the Lagrangian.
-It is also possible to read off the Hamiltonian starting from the above Lagrangian.
+It is also possible to derive the Hamiltonian starting from the above Lagrangian.
 Since the Lagrangian involves higher derivative, special care must be taken in deriving the Hamiltonian.
 In particular, one can employ two possible techniques for this purpose.
 The first one obviously corresponds to the Ostrogradsky's method \cite{ostro1,tol} of determining the Hamiltonian out of higher derivative Lagrangian.
 In this scheme, one treats $\Phi$ and $\Phi'$ as two independent variables and determine the momentum conjugate to each one of them.
 These momenta are used to eliminate $\Phi''$ from the Lagrangian and hence one determines the Hamiltonian using standard procedure, in terms of $\Phi$, $\Phi'$ and their conjugate momenta.
 The second procedure is due to \cite{and}, where one modifies the Lagrangian by adding some linear function of $\Phi'$ which in turn introduces a new variable, which replaces $\Phi'$.
 Then one determines the conjugate momentum and the associated Hamiltonian.
 It follows that the Hamiltonian derived by these two procedure are related by canonical transformations.
-For a derivation of both these Hamiltonians in the present situation along with the relation between them, see \ref{App_H}.
 Here we state the final result for the Hamiltonian, expressed in the coordinate space, which takes the following form,

 The terms in the first line constitutes the Hamiltonian arising out of general relativity, while the expression in the second line signifies the contribution from the higher curvature correction.
 As evident from the above expression, the Hamiltonian depends on $(\Phi'')^{2}$ as well as on $(\nabla^{2}\Phi)^{2}$, originating from the $R^{2}$ term in the gravitational Lagrangian.
 Having derived the Lagrangian as well as the Hamiltonian, we would like to transform the same in the momentum space.
 This will not only help us to determine the dispersion relations but also the structure of the Hamiltonian and its ground state.